NiklasGollenstede/nix-wiplib/modules/base.nix.md

         nix.gc = { # gc everything older than 30 days, before updating
             automatic = lib.mkDefault true;
-            options = lib.mkDefault "--delete-older-than 30d"; # TODO: Make sure to always keep an entry pointing to /run/booted-system (cuz that is the only one _known_ to boot).
-Also, is this GCing systems still referenced from the bootloader entries? dates = lib.mkDefault "Sun *-*-* 03:15:00";
+            options = lib.mkDefault "--delete-older-than 30d";
+            dates = lib.mkDefault "Sun *-*-* 03:15:00";
         };
         nix.settings = { keep-outputs = true; keep-derivations = true; }; # don't GC build-time dependencies
+        systemd.services.nix-gc.script = lib.mkIf (cfg.ensureBootableEntry) (lib.mkBefore ''
+            ln -sfT /run/booted-system /nix/var/nix/profiles/system-2147483648-link
+            # The goal is to always keep a bootloader entry pointing to /run/booted-system (cuz that is the only one _known_ to boot).
+            # This (crudely) (almost) does that: it keeps the system that was last-booted the last time the bootloader was rebuilt (i.e., usually when the system was updated).
+            # The generations' age is determined by their *-link's modification time, and and nix assumes (asserts) that newer generations have higher numbers (2147483648 == 2**31).
+        '');

         system.autoUpgrade = {
             enable = lib.mkDefault true;